devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/ssh-priv-key-login.md

 SSH (Secure Shell) is a secure protocol provides a safe and secure way of executing commands, making changes, and configuring services remotely.

-When you remote connect through SSH, you will be dropped into a shell session, which is a text-based interface where you can interact with your server.

 #### How SSH Authenticates Users

 The public key must be copied to a file within the user’s home directory at ~/.ssh/authorized_keys